Theatre for Early Years: Notable companies

+Other organisations

 There are also several organisations and campaigning groups whose influence has been key to the growth of TEY, especially ASSITEJ (the international organisation for the promotion and research of theatre for children and young people), the EU Programme of Culture 2000 Glitterbird Project and the Small Size network.

 Forms of Theatre for Early Years

 Almost all mainstream performance art forms have been adapted for Early Years audiences, including theatre, dance, opera, musical theatre, classical music, art installations and puppetry.
 In theatrical productions, forms vary widely.
-Fairy tales, picture books and traditional children’s literature have all provided inspiration for narrative productions, as have commercial TV and film franchises, such as Sesame Street and Disney on Ice.
+Fairy tales, picture books and traditional children's literature have all provided inspiration for narrative productions, as have commercial TV and film franchises, such as Sesame Street and Disney on Ice.
 Other productions create original stories or use more abstract, postdramatic forms.
 Francoise Gerbaulet, French theatre maker, has noted "I am always deeply surprised by the seriousness of infant spectators.
 Babies do not understand, they absorb, the sound of voices, the music of words, anxiety, fear, grief, violence, love, they absorb them all...
 Babies are ideal spectators".